BrewBlox/brewblox-documentation/user/startup.md

 * Micro-USB to USB cable

 ::: tip
-You can also install BrewBlox on a desktop computer, or install the Raspberry Pi using SSH. </br>
+You can also install BrewBlox on a desktop computer.
 See the [Advanced](./advanced.md) page for instructions.
 :::